etiennebr/rstdocs/OTB-Applications.rst

 Introduction
 ------------

-was perhaps the older package of the suite after the OTB package itself.
-Since the is a library providing remote sensing functionalities, the only applications that were distributed at the beginning were the examples from the Software Guide and the tests.
+**OTB Applications** was perhaps the older package of the **Orfeo Toolbox** suite after the OTB package itself.
+Since the **Orfeo Toolbox** is a library providing remote sensing functionalities, the only applications that were distributed at the beginning were the examples from the Software Guide and the tests.
 These applications are very useful for the developer because their code is very short and only demonstrates one functionality at a time.
 In many cases, a real application would require :

--  combining together two or more functions from the
+-  combining together two or more functions from the **Orfeo Toolbox**

 -  providing a nice high level interface to handle : parameters, input data, output data and communication with the user

-The package was originally designed to provide applications performing simple remote sensing tasks, more complex than simple examples from the Software Guide, and with a more user-friendly interface (either graphical or command-line), to demonstrate the use of the functions.
-The most popular applications are maybe the , which allows to open a collection of images and navigate in them, and the , which allowed to delineate training regions of interest on the image and classify the image with a SVM classifier trained with these regions (this application is no longer maintained since the same functionnality is available through the corresponding module).
-During the first 3 years of the development, many more applications have been added to this package, to perform various tasks.
+The **OTB Applications** package was originally designed to provide applications performing simple remote sensing tasks, more complex than simple examples from the Software Guide, and with a more user-friendly interface (either graphical or command-line), to demonstrate the use of the **Orfeo Toolbox** functions.
+The most popular applications are maybe the *otbImageViewerManager* , which allows to open a collection of images and navigate in them, and the *otbSupervisedClassificationApplication* , which allowed to delineate training regions of interest on the image and classify the image with a SVM classifier trained with these regions (this application is no longer maintained since the same functionnality is available through the corresponding **Monteverdi** module).
+During the first 3 years of the **Orfeo Toolbox** development, many more applications have been added to this package, to perform various tasks.
 Most of them came with a graphical user interface, apart from some small utilities that are command-line.

-The development and release of the software (see chapter [chap:Monteverdi] at the end of year 2009 changed a lot of things for the package: most of non-developer users were looking for quite a long time for an application providing functionalities under a unified graphical interface.
-Many applications from the package were integrated to as modules, and the package lost a lot of its usefulness.
-No more applications were added to the package and it was barely maintained, as new graphical tools were directly embedded within .
+The development and release of the **Monteverdi** software (see chapter [chap:Monteverdi] at the end of year 2009 changed a lot of things for the **OTB Applications** package: most of non-developer users were looking for quite a long time for an application providing **Orfeo Toolbox** functionalities under a unified graphical interface.
+Many applications from the **OTB Applications** package were integrated to **Monteverdi** as modules, and the **OTB Applications** package lost a lot of its usefulness.
+No more applications were added to the package and it was barely maintained, as new graphical tools were directly embedded within **Monteverdi** .

-Then, some people started to regain interest in the package. is a great tool to perform numerous remote sensing and image processing task in a minute, but it is not well adapted to heavier (and longer) processing, scripting and batch processing.
-Therefore, in 2010 the package has been
+Then, some people started to regain interest in the **OTB Applications** package. **Monteverdi** is a great tool to perform numerous remote sensing and image processing task in a minute, but it is not well adapted to heavier (and longer) processing, scripting and batch processing.
+Therefore, in 2010 the **OTB Applications** package has been
 revamped: old applications have been moved to a legacy folder for backward compatibility, and the development team started to populate the package with compact command-line tools to perform various heavy processing tasks.

-Later on in 2011, the has been further revamped.
-Because of the increasing need to interface the into other software and to provide auto-generated interfaces, the development team decided to develop a new application framework.
+Later on in 2011, the **OTB Applications** has been further revamped.
+Because of the increasing need to interface the **OTB Applications** into other software and to provide auto-generated interfaces, the **Orfeo Toolbox** development team decided to develop a new application framework.
 The main idea of this framework is the following: each application is written once for all in a shared library (also known as plugin).
 This plugin can be auto-loaded into appropriate tools wihtout recompiling, and is able to fully describe its parameters, behaviour and documentation.

-The tools to use the plugins can be extended, but shipped the following:
+The tools to use the plugins can be extended, but **Orfeo Toolbox** shipped the following:

--  A command-line laucher, which is almost equivalent to the former command-line interface,
+-  A command-line laucher, which is almost equivalent to the former **OTB Applications** command-line interface,

 -  A graphical launcher, with an auto-generated QT interface, providing ergonomic parameters setting, display of documentation, and progress